 To give it a creamy base I used organic full-fat coconut milk to replace dairy traditionally found in creamy soups.

-This is a versatile recipe that can be made with a wide variety of vegetable and seasoning substitutions and is plant-based, vegan, gluten-free, dairy-free, soy-free, nut-free and Medical Medium compliant.
+This is a versatile recipe that can be made with a wide variety of vegetable and seasoning substitutions and is plant-based, vegan, gluten-free, dairy-free, soy-free, oil-free, nut-free, and Medical Medium® compliant.

 Here is how to make this recipe and I'll show you with step-by-step instructions below.

 Firstly, you'll need to take a few minutes to prep the veggies by dicing the onions, carrots, tomatoes, and celery into small pieces.

 Next, chop the spinach and parsley into small pieces as well.

 Secondly, add all the veggies + seasonings needed for the saute' to a large saucepan.

 Saute' on medium/high heat for about 2-3 minutes, or until the onions are soft.